Jingzhou

 Jingzhou (荆州 (Jīngzhōu)) is a prefecture-level city in southern Hubei province, China, located on the banks of the Yangtze River.
-Its total residential population was 5,231,180 based on the 2020 census, 1,068,291 of whom resided in the built-up (or metro) area comprising two urban districts.
+Its total residential population was 5,231,180 according to the 2020 census, 1,068,291 of whom resided in the built-up (or metro) area comprising two urban districts.

 Jingzhou's central urban area has grown out of Shashi City and Jingzhou Town (historically also known as Jiangling); their names were preserved in the names of Shashi District and Jingzhou District, which include the city's historical center, as well as Jiangling County, which administers the suburban areas of the larger historical area of Jiangling.
 The name "Shashi" also remains in the names of a number of local facilities, such as Jingzhou Shashi Airport and a railway freight station.

 Toponymy

 The contemporary city of Jingzhou is named after ancient province of the same name, which was one of the nine provinces of ancient China.
 Said province was named after the nearby Jing Mountains.